fbpx

 Gioia Cresti

-Gioia Cresti graduated with a degree in Viticulture and Enology in 1989 in Siena.
-That summer, she started working with Progetto Agricoltura, an enological and agronomic consulting firm providing assistance to a number of wineries: Badia a Coltibuono, Castello di Volpaia, Castellare di Castellina, Argiano, Col d’ Orcia etc. She also attended several university-level courses at the University of Bordeaux from 1990 to 1992.
+Gioia Cresti graduated in Viticulture and Enology in 1989 in Siena.
+That summer, she began working with Progetto Agricoltura, an enological and agronomic consulting firm assisting numerous wineries, including Badia a Coltibuono, Castello di Volpaia, Castellare di Castellina, Argiano, and Col d’Orcia.
+From 1990 to 1992, she also attended several university-level courses at the University of Bordeaux.
 She has been collaborating with Dr. Carlo Ferrini since 1998.

 Carlo Ferrini

-Carlo Ferrini, born in Florence in 1954, graduated with a degree in agricultural sciences in 1978 with a final dissertation on the microbiology of alcoholic fermentation processes.
-Appointed “Accademico della Vite e del Vino” in 1991, he was awarded winemaker of the year in 2000 by the wine magazine Gambero Rosso and by AIS, the Italian Association of Sommeliers.
-In 2007, he was made winemaker of the year by “Wine Enthusiast”.
+Carlo Ferrini, born in Florence in 1954, graduated in Agricultural Sciences in 1978 with a dissertation on the microbiology of alcoholic fermentation.
+Appointed “Accademico della Vite e del Vino” in 1991, he was named Winemaker of the Year in 2000 by the wine magazine Gambero Rosso and by AIS, the Italian Association of Sommeliers.
+In 2007, he was again honored as Winemaker of the Year by Wine Enthusiast.

 Other Products